RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

     .. figure:: img/microSDcard-RP.png
         :width: 200

-#.
-Use a disk image writing tool to write the image onto the SD card.
+#.  **Write the image to the SD card**: Use a disk image writing tool to write the image onto the SD card.
 We recommend |balenaEtcher|.
 Installation instructions:

     * :ref:`Windows <windows_gui>`
     * :ref:`Linux <linux_gui>`
     * :ref:`macOS <macos_gui>`

-#.
-Insert the SD card into the Red Pitaya.
+#.  **Insert the SD card into the Red Pitaya**.

     .. figure:: img/pitaya-quick-start-insert-sd-card.png
         :align: center
         :width: 400

-#.
-Connect the power supply and Ethernet cable and check the status LED sequence during boot.
+#.  **Connect the power supply and Ethernet cable** and check the status LED sequence during boot.
 If you spot any unexpected behaviour, please check the :ref:`FAQ troubleshooting section <faq>`.

     .. raw:: html